Cross-Platform Setup

 This tends to work well for content that primarily uses the Standard Lite shader as outlined by Quest Content Limitations.
 Uploading an iOS version of your content using the SDK is recommended for best results.

-If an avatar isn't available for the platform you're on, you'll see a placeholder avatar indicating what platform that user is on.
+If an avatar isn't available for the platform you're on, you'll see an impostor avatar instead.

 If a world isn't available for the platform you're on, you'll be unable to enter portals to that world or join it through the UI.

-However, if you join a world that has both Quest and PC versions, and the people in the instance have both Quest and PC versions of their avatars, you'll view the world appropriately for your platform and be able to hang out with everyone, with no issues!
+However, if you join a world that has both Android and PC versions, and the people in the instance have both Android and PC versions of their avatars, you'll view the world appropriately for your platform and be able to hang out with everyone, with no issues!

 For avatars to work properly cross-platform, the armature path MUST be identical between the PC and Quest versions to essential bones like the head, hands, and feet.
 Additionally, the scale and rotation of the "root bone" (the first bone in the hierarchy) MUST be identical between versions.

-The rigging (armatures) between Quest and PC avatars must be mostly identical.
-If you want to remove non-essential bones like skirt/hair/etc bones for the Quest version, that's fine-- but do not change the base structure of the armature layout.
+The rigging (armatures) between Android and PC avatars must be mostly identical.
+If you want to remove non-essential bones like skirt/hair/etc bones for the Android version, that's fine-- but do not change the base structure of the armature layout.
 Doing so will result in strange behavior when viewed across platforms.

 Most importantly, the "root bone" (as in, Hips) should be the first bone in the hierarchy after the Armature GameObject.
 To be specific, as long as the setup (scale, rotation) of the "root bones" is identical, you should have no problems.